Nevelskoy/frontend-project-lvl1/README.md

 [![Build Status](https://travis-ci.com/Nevelskoy/frontend-project-lvl1.svg?branch=master)](https://travis-ci.com/Nevelskoy/frontend-project-lvl1)

 ### Description:
-This package includes 5 mini-games in console.
+This package includes 5 mini-games in console:
 * The parity of a number.
 * The result of the expression.
 * The greatest common divisor.